AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ## Software...
 What software?

-Skyward develops and maintains all kinds of software: some is used for simulating the trajectory of the flight, other is used by Mission Control in the **Ground Station** during launch-day, and another part, the so-called **on-board software**, is a bunch of code written in C++ that gets executed _inside_ the rocket.
+Skyward develops and maintains different kinds of software: some is used for simulating the trajectory of the flight, other is used on the **Ground Station** during launch day, and another part, the so-called **on-board software**, is a bunch of code written in C++ that gets executed _inside_ the rocket.

 But where _exactly_ inside the rocket?